sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 #### SyncML with package (using user config deployment) published for a specific user

-<p>The following SyncML documents publishing a package for a specific MDM user:</p>
+<p>This SyncML example shows how to publish a package for a specific MDM user.</p>

 ``` syntax
 <Replace>